Shawon00s/SceneIt/README.md

 # 🎬 SceneIt

 SceneIt is a modern movie discovery mobile application built with React Native, Expo, and Node.js.
-Discover trending movies, search for your favorites, save movies to watch later, and get personalized recommendations.
+Discover popular movies, search for your favorites, save movies to watch later, and get personalized recommendations.

 ## 📱 Features

-- **🔥 Trending Movies**: Discover what's trending this week
-- **🔍 Movie Search**: Search through thousands of movies with real-time results
+- ** Movie Search**: Search through thousands of movies with real-time results
 - **💾 Save Movies**: Save movies to your personal watchlist
 - **🎭 Movie Details**: View detailed information including cast, ratings, and synopsis
 - **📱 Cross-Platform**: Available on iOS, Android, and Web